 Keep the right people in the know about your home’s damage after a flood:

 - Call your insurance company or agent to file an NFIP or private home insurance policy claim.

 - Provide detailed information about your situation, damages and policy.

 - Wait for an adjuster to contact you to set up an assessment.

-- Receive from your adjuster a suggested proof-of-loss document, an official statement of the dollar amount you’re claiming for your loss.
+- Receive a suggested proof-of-loss document, an official statement of the dollar amount you’re claiming for your loss, from you adjuster.

 - Complete your proof of loss details within 60 days, including receipts or official estimates to prove value when possible.